PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/pbcoreRightsSummary.md

 Rights Associated has a Start Time <br />
 Rights Associated has an End Time <br />

+Rights link translates easily with a rights link property, which can be used to define either a broader rights summary statement, or directly taken from the rights link element in PBCore

-ebuccdm seems to have some necessary properties that ebucore doesn't, specifically the ability to link a rights statement back to the editorial object or media resource that it's describing -- should we pull those in?
+ebuccdm seems to have some necessary properties that ebucore doesn't, specifically the ability to link a rights statement back to the editorial object or media resource that it's describing (ebuccdm property applyTo) -- should we pull those in?
 Ask Jean-Pierre

 ebucore definitely does not have a rightsStartDate and rightsEndDate property, so we will need to ask Jean-Pierre to add those as well.